978-9-17-637879-3/StyleFrame/README.md

 When you wish to perform a style check, run `make style_frame`

+## Common issues:

+* ERROR [internal] load metadata for docker.io/library/style-frame-base:latest

+Docker could not find the StyleFrame base on your computer. run `make create_style_frame` and see if the issue persists

 ## How to report issues:

 Add a followup discussion to the Piazza thread, make a [GitHub issue](https://github.com/978-9-17-637879-3/StyleFrame/issues), or contact me via your umich email (my unique name is in my Piazza name)